NeoDrew/final-year-notes/Sem1/20401/Overview.md

 There are modules which are released every 2 weeks @ 12:00 on Wednesdays.

+The assessments for each deliverable is 2pm on the wednesday of when the next module opens.

 These modules contain videos, a quiz and a seminar which you have to complete.

 ### Assessments